Jithin-Jude/jithin-jude/README.md

 I’m Jithin, an independent app developer and the founder of MountZoft Labs.
 My journey began in 2017 during my college years when I published my first app, Fun with Words.
 Over the next four years, while working at two startups, I developed and launched several apps, including Game of Zeros, Predict Gender (powered by TensorFlow), Bible Promise Box, and Personality Test with Images.

-Currently, I’m focused on building Habit Card, a habit-tracking app designed to prioritize habit health.
-The app aims to help users build lasting habits through simplicity, focus, and meaningful progress tracking.
+Currently, I'm focused on developing Habit Card.
+A habit-tracking app designed to prioritize habit health.
+The app helps users build lasting habits through simplicity, focus, meaningful progress tracking, and a refined everyday experience.

 ## How I came up with Habit Card